• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

 Applications:

-Chipboards, manufactured by combining wood particles with synthetic adhesives, are predominantly used for economical furniture, flooring, and wall panels.
-Their affordability and scalability make them a favored choice in the furniture industry.
+Chipboards are made by combining wood chips with industrial adhesives and are used in economical furniture, flooring, and wall panels.
+Their reasonable price and mass-production capability make them a popular option in the furniture industry.

 Applications: